Annielytix/cs279/final/README.md

 - [x] Design the Hook page
 - [x] Design the Results page + deception debrief
 - [x] Running the code
+- [ ] Change wording around Round 3 intro to be more order neutral
+- [ ] "What was this test about?
+TODO - debrief on deception"

 ## Later
 - Sam shows run/update
 - Remind how to pull data